MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-B-Acquisition-Planning/part-212-Acquisition-Commercial-Items/subpart-212.3-Solicitation-Provisions-Contract-Clauses-Acquisition-Commercial-Items/section-212.301.md

 (CC) Use the provision at 252.225-7050, Disclosure of Ownership or Control by the Government of a Country that is a State Sponsor of Terrorism, as prescribed in 225.771-5, to comply with 10 U.S.C.
 2327(b).

-(xi) *Part 226 - Other Socioeconomic Programs.* Use the clause at 252.226-7001, Utilization of Indian Organizations, Indian-Owned Economic Enterprises, and Native Hawaiian Small Business Concerns, as prescribed in 226.104, to comply with section 8021 of Pub.
+(x) *Part 226 - Other Socioeconomic Programs.* Use the clause at 252.226-7001, Utilization of Indian Organizations, Indian-Owned Economic Enterprises, and Native Hawaiian Small Business Concerns, as prescribed in 226.104, to comply with section 8021 of Pub.
 L. 107-248 and similar sections in subsequent DoD appropriations acts.

-(xii) *Part 227 - Patents, Data, and Copyrights.* (A) Use the clause at 252.227-7013, Rights in Technical Data-Noncommercial Items, as prescribed in 227.7103-6(a).
+(xi) *Part 227 - Patents, Data, and Copyrights.* (A) Use the clause at 252.227-7013, Rights in Technical Data-Noncommercial Items, as prescribed in 227.7103-6(a).
 Use the clause with its Alternate I as prescribed in 227.7103-6(b)(1).
 Use the clause with its Alternate II as prescribed in 227.7103-6(b)(2), to comply with 10 U.S.C.
 7317 and 17 U.S.C.
 1301, *et seq.*

 (B) Use the clause at 252.227-7015, Technical Data-Commercial Items, as prescribed in 227.7102-4(a)(1), to comply with 10 U.S.C.
 2320.
 Use the clause with its Alternate I as prescribed in 227.7102-4(a)(2), to comply with 10 U.S.C.
 7317 and 17 U.S.C.
 1301, *et seq.*

 (C) Use the clause at 252.227-7037, Validation of Restrictive Markings on Technical Data, as prescribed in 227.7102-4(c).

-(xiii) *Part 229 - Taxes.* (A) Use the clause at 252.229-7014, Taxes - Foreign Contracts in Afghanistan, as prescribed at 229.402-70(k).
+(xii) *Part 229 - Taxes.* (A) Use the clause at 252.229-7014, Taxes - Foreign Contracts in Afghanistan, as prescribed at 229.402-70(k).

 (B) Use the clause at 252.229-7015, Taxes - Foreign Contracts in Afghanistan (North Atlantic Treaty Organization Status of Forces Agreement), as prescribed at 229.402-70(l).

-(xiv) *Part 232 - Contract Financing.* (A) Use the clause at 252.232-7003, Electronic Submission of Payment Requests and Receiving Reports, as prescribed in 232.7004, to comply with 10 U.S.C.
+(xiii) *Part 232 - Contract Financing.* (A) Use the clause at 252.232-7003, Electronic Submission of Payment Requests and Receiving Reports, as prescribed in 232.7004, to comply with 10 U.S.C.
 2227.

 (B) Use the clause at 252.232-7006, Wide Area WorkFlow Payment Instructions, as prescribed in 232.7004(b).